 Satisfy your sweet tooth with Che, a category of Vietnamese dessert soups and puddings.
 Che Ba Mau (three-color dessert) layers mung beans, red beans, and pandan jelly with coconut milk and crushed ice.
 Another afternoon favorite is Banh Flan (Vietnamese creme caramel), denser and more caramelized than the French original, often served with a splash of black coffee on top.

 Use the cooler afternoon hours to explore on foot.
-Our getting around Ho Chi Minh City guide explains walking routes, motorbike taxis (Grab), and the metro system for navigating between food districts.
+The food districts are close enough to walk between, or hop on a Grab motorbike to cover more ground — our complete Ho Chi Minh City itinerary covers getting around the city, walking routes, and the metro for navigating between food districts.

 Evening Food Tour: Night Markets and Dinner Streets (6:00-10:00 PM)